waikato-datamining/seppl/README.md

 * `_apply_args(self, ns: argparse.Namespace)`: in this method, you need to transfer the parsed options into member variables of your plugin

+The `SkippablePlugin` mixin, as implemented by `Filter` and `Writer`, allows the disabling of the plugin via the `--skip` flag.
+Plugins that were disabled this way, get automatically removed when calling the `args_to_objects` function.
+This is an easy way of turning on/off parts of a pipeline without having to remove complex filter/writer configurations.

 ### Aliases